 To enhance your experience with the virtual tour, we suggest visitors download the Dolores Huerta app.
 Guests with iPhones can download the free app for iOS in the app store.

 Programming will develop in conjunction with this exhibition throughout the Spring 2021 semester.

 Dolores Huerta: Revolution in the Fields / Revolución en los Campos is organized by the Smithsonian Institution Traveling Exhibition Service in collaboration with the Smithsonian National Portrait Gallery, Washington, D.C.
 This exhibition received federal support from the Latino Initiatives Pool, administered by the Smithsonian Latino Center.

 The Jones Art Gallery directors can be reached via email:

-To view the Student Art Show please select one of the social media links below.
+To view the Student Art Show please view our Flickr page or visit one of the social media links below